-In this tutorial, we will explore some basic data manipulation and visualization in R. Occassionally, datasets start out perfectly formatted with no missing data, outliers, etc., More often, you’ll need to do some kind of filtering, subsetting, and/or merging of data files.
+In this tutorial, we will explore some basic data manipulation and visualization in R. Occassionally, datasets start out perfectly formatted with no missing data, outliers, etc. More often, you’ll need to do some kind of filtering, subsetting, and/or merging of data files.
 Plotting your data is helpful not only for publication and presentation, but also for identifying potential issues in your data.

 I highly recommend writing all of your code in an R script and commenting it liberally.
 Even for relatively simple operations, if you need to repeat them or slightly tweak them, it’s much easier to simply open up your script and re-run it or edit it than to re-type everything into R. Even more importantly, it ensures that there is a record of exactly what you did.
-If you haven’t already dealt with trying to remember how you handled data when you come back it to after a couple weeks or even just a few days, you’ll probably be surprised by just how quickly you can forget what you were doing and why.
+If you haven’t already dealt with trying to remember how you handled data when you come back to it to after a couple weeks or even just a few days, you’ll probably be surprised by just how quickly you can forget what you were doing and why.

 How to open a script is detailed in the intro to R tutorial.